-I also offer sessions via phone or Skype, which can be an ideal option for those living abroad or in more remote areas.
+I also offer sessions via phone or Zoom, which can be an ideal option for those living abroad or in more remote areas.

 *Like all Clinical Psychologists I receive regular clinical supervision, however any cases I discuss are anonymised and no personal information is disclosed.